MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pricing-management/vendor-list-price.md

 ---
-title: Vendor list prices and price adjustments (preview)
+title: Vendor list prices and price adjustments (deprecated)
 description: Learn about vendor list prices, which come from a vendor price catalogue and can be used as the foundation for calculating the sales price of an item.
+This article describes functionality that has been deprecated.
+We recommend that you use the Unified pricing management module instead.
 author: sherry-zheng
 ms.author: chuzheng
 ms.topic: overview